ajaykumar4127/phd2mm/README.md

 to "Weapon Audio" and "Weapon Skin" only, rather than all of the Category column options.
 Now, only Item "Other" can show the entire Category column options. </br>
 -Replaced "phd2mm_registry.txt" with "phd2mm_registry.json". </br>
+-Removing mods from the currently used profile will now also auto-sort the unused mods in alphabetical order. </br>
+-Resizing the app beyond its original resolution will actually make all the things in it bigger rather than just the app itself.
+However, the act of resizing them may create lag. </br>

 v1.3 </br>
 Form1_phd2mm Personal Helldivers 2 Mod Manager (phd2mm) v1.3 Main Page: </br>